open-function-computers-llc/rad-theme-engine-docs/content/docs/guides/configuration.md

 *[Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/) is required to use this option.*

-Adding ACF option pages with better-wordpress is dead simple, all it takes is a string!
+Adding ACF option pages with RAD Theme Engine is dead simple, all it takes is a string!

 <div class="code-heading">config.php</div>